cosmos/ibc-go/docs/ibc/proposals.md

 ### Preconditions
 - The chain is updated with ibc-go >= v1.1.0.
 - Recovery parameters are set to `true` for the Tendermint light client (this determines if a governance proposal can be used).
 If the recovery parameters are set to `false`, recovery will require custom migration code.
-- The client identifier of an active client for the same connection.
+- The client identifier of an active client for the same counterparty chain.
 - The governance deposit.

 ## Steps